hokiedsp/node-kiss-ffmpeg/README.md

 - `proc` \<ChildProcess\> The ChildProcess instance returned by `ffmpeg.run()`
 - `err` \<Error\> Error object returned from `proc`

-Emits errors passed from child_process or last line FFmpeg printed before terminating with `status=1`.
+Emits errors passed from ChildProcess or last line FFmpeg printed before terminating with `status=1`.

 The `error` event is emitted when an error occurs when running FFmpeg.
 This includes `proc` emitting its own `error` event or `proc` exits with non-zero `code` or terminated by a signal.